RibirX/Ribir/docs/declare_builtin_fields.md

  	 - specify the border of the widget which draw above the background
 - radius : [`Radius`]
  	 - specify how rounded the corners have of the widget.
+- cursor : [`CursorIcon`]
+ 	 - assign cursor to the widget.
+- compose_styles : [`SmallVec < [ComposeStyleIdent ; 1] >`]
+ 	 - compose_styles specify one or more `compose style` to a widget, `compose style` is an identify of a function defined in `Theme` which support convert a widget to another, in normal do some thing decoration in it.
 - margin : [`impl EdgeInsets`]
  	 - expand space around widget wrapped.
+- scrollable : [`Scrollable`]
+ 	 - enumerate to describe which direction allow widget to scroll.
+- scroll_pos : [`Point`]
+ 	 - specify the scroll position of this widget, also means that the host widget scrollable.
+- transform : [`Transform`]
+ 	 - A widget that applies a transformation its child.
+Doesn't change size, only apply painting
 - h_align : [`HAlign`]
  	 - describe how widget align to its box in x-axis.
 - v_align : [`VAlign`]